-Having successfully sorted the Pedal actions, it was next decided to releather the key actions of the Positif organ and enclosed Solo soundboards, along with the Positif drawstop machine.
-Releathering of the medium and the heavy pressure Swell double-rise reservoirs and cleaning of the organ space on the North side, upper level was next.
+Having successfully sorted the Pedal actions, it was next decided to releather the key actions of the Positif organ and enclosed Solo soundboards, along with the Positif draw stop machine.
+Releathering of the medium and the heavy pressure Swell double-rise reservoirs and cleaning of the organ space on the Northside, the upper level was next.
 The 50″ motor was the next surprise, as it gave out just before Christmas and there was a mighty effort to get it back; who could imagine a cathedral Christmas ‘senza Tubas’? …. luckily work was completed just in time.

 Complete refurbishment of the 30″ pressure Pedal Bombardes was next, the 32ft, 16ft, 8ft, 4ft ranks, including chests, valves, magnets, pallets, link wires, internal power motors, and remedial repair and cleaning of all the pipework; with the Contra Basso 16ft receiving similar treatment.
-Releathering the second Heavy Pressure breakdown reservoir and internal cut out mechanism in the blowing chamber followed, along with installation of two D16b humidifiers on the North side in order to help counteract the cathedral’s excessive low humidity.
+Releathering the second Heavy Pressure breakdown reservoir and internal cut-out mechanism in the blowing chamber followed, along with the installation of two D16b humidifiers on the Northside to help counteract the cathedral’s excessive low humidity.

-By 2013 the Appeal total was now creaking up to £340,000; a marvelous sum in just three years, and representing nearly 100,000 per year.
+By 2013 the Appeal total was now creaking up to £340,000; a marvellous sum in just three years, and representing nearly 100,000 per year.
 The entire Swell organ was now the target, actions, wind and its 2,375 pipes.
 This led to an interesting few months for the organists, without complete Swell choruses; which rather changed the sound world for the daily choral services, all of which, have continued undaunted, throughout the work.
-The Great reed reservoir and actions were restored and the Pedal enclosed division on the North side was completely restored, with complete restoration of the drawstop and key actions, reservoirs, windtrunks and associated mechanisms and workshop repair of the 288 pipes.
-Whilst the pipework was out, reversal of the shutters was affected, for better projection of the division into the Central Space.
+The Great reed reservoir and actions were restored and the Pedal enclosed division on the Northside was completely restored, with complete restoration of the draw stop and key actions, reservoirs, wind trunks and associated mechanisms and workshop repair of the 288 pipes.
+Whilst the pipework was out, a reversal of the shutters was affected, for better projection of the division into the Central Space.

 Works in 2017 included the complete refurbishment of the 30” pressure Bombarde Tubas 16ft, 8ft, 4ft, actions reservoirs and the 183 pipes, which again went to DWOB for shop restoration, as did the four ranks of Great reeds 16, 8, 8, 4; another 610 pipes.
 The work, in both cases, included chests, valves, magnets, pallets, link wires, internal power motors, and remedial repair and cleaning and restoration of the pipework.